-At Bishop Road Primary School:
+At Bishop Road School

-- Incidents are taken seriously.
-These will never be tolerated or passed off as 'banter', just having a laugh' or 'part of growing up'. - Banter and teasing can and should be acknowledged and recognised as bullying behaviour and may require proportionate intervention. - It is understood that peer on peer harm may reflect equality issues in terms of those who may be targeted are more likely to have protected characteristics.
+- We have a 'zero tolerance' approach to abuse.
+Incidents are taken seriously.
+These will never be tolerated or passed off as 'banter,' just having a laugh' or 'part of growing up.'
+Banter and teasing can and should be acknowledged and recognised as bullying behaviour and may require proportionate intervention. - Even with a zero-tolerance approach, we take steps to educate and take action ensure to mitigate the risk of contributing to a culture of unacceptable behaviours or a culture that normalises abuse. - It is understood that peer on peer harm may reflect equality issues in terms of those who may be targeted are more likely to have protected characteristics. - Early identification of vulnerability to peer on peer harm is made by reviewing attendance, behaviour, attainment and safeguarding records at least on a termly basis.

-It is important that incidents of harm are treated under safeguarding policy and process and records will be kept on the child's safeguarding/child protection file.

-Bishop Road School is committed to undertaking the following:
+There are clear systems in place (which are well promoted, easily understood and easily accessible) for learners to confidently report abuse knowing their concerns will be treated easily as reflected in section 2.1 Reporting a concern of this policy.
+Bishop Road School will handle initial reports of harm by:

-- Early identification of vulnerability to peer on peer harm by reviewing attendance, behaviour, attainment and safeguarding records at least on a termly basis. - Securing the immediate safety of learners involved in an incident and sourcing support for other young people affected. - If a disclosure is made staff will listen carefully to the child, being nonjudgmental, being clear about boundaries and how the report will be progressed, not asking leading questions and only prompting the child where necessary with open questions - where, when, what, etc; - Those who experience abuse will never be given the impression that they are creating a problem by reporting, nor will those who experience abuse ever be made to feel ashamed for making a report. - The child's wishes are taken into consideration in any intervention and any action is taken to ensure safety of the target and other members of the wider peer cohort. - The need to not promise confidentiality should be considered as it is very likely that information will need to be shared with others. - When an incident of sexual violence and sexual harassment occurs, reference to Part 5 of Keeping Children Safe In Education 2020 and guidance Sexual violence and sexual harassment between children in schools and colleges 2018 should be made in relation to taking protective action.
-These incidents must be reported immediately to the DSL/ Deputy DSL who will undertake further assessment of what action should be taken proportionate to the factors that have been identified.
-The Brook - Sexual Behaviours Traffic Light
+- Securing the immediate safety of learners involved in an incident and sourcing support for other young people affected. - Listening carefully to the child, being non-judgmental, being clear about boundaries and how the report will be progressed, not asking leading questions and only prompting the child where necessary with open questions where, when, what, etc;

+- ensuring that victims will never be given the impression that they are creating a problem by reporting abuse, sexual violence, or sexual harassment.
+They will never be made to feel ashamed for making a report. - Ensuring the child's wishes are taken into consideration in any intervention and any action is taken to ensure safety of the target and other members of the wider peer cohort. - Not promising confidentiality as it is highly likely that information will need to be shared with others.

+2.7.1 Actions to take in relation to sexual violence and sexual harassment.

+Reference to Keeping Children Safe In Education (2021, Part 5) and guidance Sexual violence and sexual harassment between children in schools and colleges 2021 should be made in relation to taking protective action.
+Bishop Road School will take the following actions when responding to incidents of sexual violence and sexual harassment: